!!!DEATH METAL FROM CHILE!!!

 Your music style is Death Metal.
 Which are your main influences (Favourite Artists / Bands etc.)

-Which attributes, do you think, that a new Death Metal Band should have in order to gain identity and be unique?
+What attributes do you think that a new Death Metal Band should have in order to gain identity and be unique?

 Tell us a few things about the New Underground Metal Scene in Chile (Bands, Fanzines, Webzines, Metal Clubs etc.)

 Ugh, currently, as well as around the world, many high-caliber bands have emerged that give a lot to talk about in the genre, among them I mention some such as Horrifying, Ancient crypts, supression, ignominia, among others... with respect to fanzines There are many that are moving internationally, such as the great Proglotida Gravida, which has had new wave death metal bands from all over the globe.
 Also the relatively new Rancid Death.
 Vampirize Zine, which is already quite old but will soon release some luxury material, and of course the webzine/podcast Unholy, which has spread the movement incredibly recently.

 Do you know anything about the Hellenic Metal Scene?